thiensean/DeepLearningCV/README.md

 LiDAR point clouds can be segmented by unsupervised machine learning techniques like DBSCAN.

-They can be treated as 'pixels' with depth information, adding another dimension to the point cloud visualization.

 ### DBSCAN

 DBSCAN, Density-Based Spatial Clustering of Applications with Noise, an unsupervised machine learning algorithm is useful in this aspect.
 LiDAR point clouds data returns unlabeled and heavily clustered when the LiDAR laser beam lands and is reflected upon an object.